XuehaiPan/Dev-Setup/README.md

 After running the script, all the old configuration files involved will be backed up to the folder `$HOME/.dotfiles/backups`.

+### Upgrade Packages

-Also, the script will create a shell script `upgrade_packages.sh` at your home directory.
+The script will create a shell script `upgrade_packages.sh` at your home directory.
 You can upgrade your packages just by running:

 ```shell
 zsh ~/upgrade_packages.sh
 ```

+### Font Settings

 The default shell for the current user will be set to `zsh`.
-In order to get a wonderful and enjoyable terminal experience, please change your terminal font to nerd font.
-You can download them from [nerdfonts.com](https://www.nerdfonts.com).
+In order to get a wonderful and enjoyable terminal experience, please change your terminal font to a nerd font.
+The script will download `DejaVu Sans Mono Nerd Font` for macOS and Linux.
+If you are using WSL on Windows, you can download them from [nerdfonts.com](https://www.nerdfonts.com) manually.
 Or use the powerlevel10k lean theme:

 ```shell
 chsh -s /usr/local/bin/zsh_purepower